gabbyflabby/map-readme-python-nyc-ds-021720/README.md

-This shows that with multiple sequences, `map` expects an N-argument function for N sequences i.e. `pow` requires two arguments and map uses use two lists for mapping elements.
+This shows that with multiple sequences, `map` expects an N-argument function for N sequences i.e. `pow` requires two arguments and map uses two lists for mapping elements.

 ### Summary